Classification: Tyrosine Kinase Inhibitor

 Possible Side Effects of Lenvatinib

 There are a number of things you can do to manage the side effects of lenvatinib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.